Acute Pyelonephritis Clinical Presentation

 Emphysematous cystitis (cystitis emphysematosa) involves gas that is localized to the bladder secondary to a bladder infection.
 Gas in the bladder is more frequently related to a fistula between the bladder and the colon or vagina than to a gas-producing infection.
 As many as 80% of patients are diabetic.

 Patient presentation is similar to that for pyelonephritis.
 Plain radiographs may demonstrate gas in the bladder wall or lumen, an air-fluid level in the bladder, or a cobblestone appearance to the bladder wall.
 CT scan is the study of choice to help localize the gas to the proper organ.
 Treatment involves intravenous antibiotics and relief of any outlet obstruction.
-This condition is not as serious as the other 2 previously described emphysematous conditions.
+This condition is not as serious as the other two previously described emphysematous conditions.

 Xanthogranulomatous pyelonephritis

-Xanthogranulomatous pyelonephritis is a rare form of pyelonephritis that is almost always associated with chronic obstruction (eg, from staghorn calculus [75% cases], other calculus, stricture, or tumor).
 In adults, the female-to-male ratio is 3:1; in children, it is 1.1:1.
 It is a chronic infection that finally manifests acutely with fever and flank pain or tenderness, and it may be complicated by a flank mass, cutaneous fistula, septic arthritis, or hematochezia if extension has occurred beyond the renal capsule.
 Kidney function is absent (71%) or poor (25%) in almost all cases.
-Diagnosis is difficult preoperatively.
+A biopsy should be performed to confirm the diagnosis and exclude renal carcinoma.
+[13]

 Tuberculosis